karu007/FlutterWeb/README.md

 13. Press `ctrl + shift + P` type `flutterweb` and hit enter.
 14. There might be a side dialog box appear for stagehand activation, allow it.
 15. Enter project name where it asks for.
-16. Choose project location.
-16. Wait until index.html appeears
+16. Choose project location, wait until index.html appeears
 17. You may see an error in file called analysis_options.yaml, so just open that file and go to the link just above the include statement.
 - It may look like this
 ![](https://raw.githubusercontent.com/karu007/FlutterWeb/master/likn.png)